AnjaniAlle/Anjani_A_BSE_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

 For my second milestone, I was able to finish my base project of having the robot be able to track the ball.
-I addeed the camera which is able to track the ball through computer vision techniques like contours, whiich draw borders
+I added the camera which is able to track the ball through computer vision techniques like contours, which draw borders around similar colors.
+I also added the

 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/v5dpM-V82FQ?si=8hBpkJeqpCtMPaaA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together